Issues in Closing Quickly

 1. A faster close must be a key objective for senior finance executives.

 Accelerating the close is a change management exercise, so finance executives must clearly communicate that it is a priority.
 A faster close requires a continuous accounting approach to managing finance and accounting organizations—one that uses technology to eliminate unproductive activities and distribute workloads more evenly.
 Maintaining a fast close requires ongoing attention, so a continuous improvement mindset is essential.
-More than three-quarters (77%) of companies that periodically review their close-process performance are able to shorten it, compared to only 15% of those that don’t do so.
+More than three-quarters (77%) of companies that periodically review their close-process performance are able to shorten it, compared to only 15% of those that do not do so.

 2. The close process must be fully documented.